Configuring log rotation

 The syslog-ng OSE application does not rotate logs by itself.
-To use syslog-ng OSE for log rotation, consider the following approaches:
+This chapter describes how to use syslog-ng OSE for log rotation.

 Use logrotate together with syslog-ng OSE